denten-books/plain-text/5-chapter.md

 such structures as forms of extended cognition, where cognition is understood not in its metaphorical sense, but as palpable, real-world activity, susceptible to the contingencies of time and place.
-The third, takes such material extensions of self to constitute a specialized form of literature, which, by contrast to other forms of communication, takes the self both as subject and object (sender and recipient, author and reader, playwright and audience) of transmission.
+The third, takes such material extensions of self to constitute a specialized form of archive-making, which, by contrast to other forms of communication, takes the self both as subject and object (sender and recipient, author and reader, playwright and audience) of transmission.
 Finally, and this is a matter of speculative